smoort/CarND-LaneLines-P1/writeup.md

 1. Apply Gaussian blur to smoothen the image
 1. Identify edges using Canny Edge detection
 1. Create a mask to mark the region of interest
+1. Lines with slope < 0 are considered part of Left lane and slope > 0 are considered part of right lane.
 1. Identify the co-ordinates for lane lines using edges through Hough transform
-1. Marking the lines using the above co-ordinates will yield two rough lines per lane line with no solid filling.
-Also if the lane lines are broken, the rough lines will be segmented as well.
-1. In order to arrive at a single solid line, the below approach has been used :
-	1. Determine the slope and intercept for a given co-ordinate using the np.polyfit function
-	1. Filter outliers by dropping near vertical or horizontal lines.
-Constraint that has been used is 0.01 < slope < 10 (both negative and positive values).
+1. Apply the following filters :
+    1. Lines with slope^2 outside the range of 0.1 and 100 are filtered out as horizontal lines
+    1. Lines with slope < 0 (left lane) but lying to the right of center are filtered
+    1. Lines with slope > 0 (right lane) but lying to the left of center are filtered
+    1. Lines with slope & intercept beyond the allowed variance from previous clip slope & intercept are filtered.
-	1. Calculate the average slope and intercept seperately for the left and right lanes.
-Left lanes can be identified by slope < 0.
+1. The average slope and intercept seperately for the left and right lanes.
+1. The highest y value of valid lines across clips is considered the bottom y co-ordinate of the lanes
+1. The top y cordinate is calculated using the image height and a factor.
-	1. Find the top and bottom x co-ordinates for left and right lanes using their respective average slope, average intercept and y (330, 539 for top and bottom respectively)
+1. Find the top and bottom x co-ordinates for left and right lanes using their respective average slope, average intercept and y
 1. Plot the left and right solid lines in red using a thickness of 10.
 1. Use cv2.addWeighted to overlay the identified lanes on top of the original image with transparency

-### Image samples : *Original image*,   *Image with rough lines*   and   *Image with solid lines*
+### Image samples : In the below diagrams,
+1.  *Cream lines are detected as horizontal lines and filtered out*
+1.  *Blue lines are detected as shadows, tyre marks and other noise which are filtered out*
+1.  *Green lines are considered actual lane lines and are averaged out and extrapolated to draw the lane lines*

-![alt text][image1] ![alt text][image2] ![alt text][image3]
+![alt text][image1] ![alt text][image2] ![alt text][image3] ![alt text][image4] ![alt text][image5]

 ###2.
-Potential shortcomings with my current pipeline

 Below are the short comings with the current implementation :

-1. Have used hard-coded values for mask boundaries.
-Though it works well for the provided videos, not sure if it will be suitable for all situations.
-1. Have used hard-coded values for y co-ordinates (330 and 539) for extrapolation to determine the x values using the average slope and intecept.
-Again, it works well for the provided videos, not sure if it will be suitable for all situations.
-1. Real life situation can have strong shadows cast by railings or a passing by truck, which the algorithm can mistake for lane edges.
-1. The implementation works well for straight lane lanes.
-Working on the challenge video with curved lanes.
+1. Have only used straight lines which do not track curves in the road.
+1. Yellow marking on white roads are very difficult to identify.
+Reducing canny edge low_threshold adds a lot of noise to the image
+1. Tyre marks on white roads is adding to noise

 ###3.
-Possible improvements to my pipeline

 Possible improvements to the solution could be :

-1. Auto calculation of mask boundaries, leading to auto calculation of y co-ordinates that can be used for extrapolation
-1. Being able to plot curved lines to handle curved lanes
+1. Ability able to plot curved lines to handle curved lane
-1. Have used a constraint on slope (>0.01 & < 10) to filter out noise.
-Need a more scientific approach to remove outliers.
+1. Ability to identify yellow lanes on white road better
+1. A more precise way to filter out tyre markings and shadows

 ---